 Ultra-High-Speed Tripping With Security—The SEL-T400L features a traveling-wave differential scheme (TW87) over a dedicated point-to-point fiber channel; an incremental-quantity distance element (TD21) that does not require communications; and a POTT scheme with traveling-wave (TW32) and incremental-quantity (TD32) directional elements over a digital or an analog protection channel.
-Achieve 1–5 ms trip times, depending on the line length and system conditions.
+You can achieve 1–5 ms trip times, depending on the line length and system conditions.

 Simplicity—Requiring only a few protection settings, the SEL-T400L is easy to learn, easy to apply, and easy to set.
 The relay settings require only very basic short-circuit studies, and the relay settings are greatly resilient to power system evolution and changing short-circuit levels.

 High-Fidelity Recording—The SEL-T400L provides high-resolution voltage and current recording with a 1 MHz sampling rate and an 18-bit resolution.
-Use the relay to record and analyze high-frequency transients, such as traveling waves from faults, switching events, breaker restrikes, and self-extinguishing faults.
-The SEL-T400L also streams1 time-stamped Fast Time-Domain Values (FTDV) to SEL synchroWAVe MegaScope Software, allowing you to view wide-area power system events in real time with an unprecedented 1 µs resolution.
+You can record and analyze high-frequency transients, such as traveling waves from faults, switching events, breaker restrikes, and self-extinguishing faults.
+The SEL-T400L also streams time-stamped Fast Time-Domain Values (FTDV).
+Contact SEL to obtain a detailed format description as well as tools (such as the preliminary SEL-5611 synchroWAVe MegaScope client software) to experiment with this advanced SEL-T400L functionality.

 Accurate and Economical Fault Locating—The SEL-T400L includes traveling-wave fault-locating methods that work with or without communications.
 The SEL-T400L routinely locates faults within one tower span.
 The double-ended fault location result is available within a few tens of milliseconds, allowing the SEL-T400L to control autoreclosing depending on the location of the fault (such as in applications on lines with underground cable sections).

 Testing Made Easy—Requiring only a few protection settings, the SEL-T400L is easy to commission.
-Apply any standard relay test set for testing the TD21 distance and TD32 directional elements.
-Use the SEL-T4287 Traveling-Wave Test System for end-to-end testing of the TW87 scheme, the TW32 element, and the traveling-wave fault locator.
-You can upload ultra-high-resolution current and voltage files (recorded by SEL-T400L Relays in the field or obtained from your transient simulation software) to the SEL-T400L and test the relay by executing a software playback.1
+You can apply any standard relay test set for testing the TD21 distance and TD32 directional elements or use the SEL-T4287 Traveling-Wave Test System for end-to-end testing of the TW87 scheme, the TW32 element, and the traveling-wave fault locator.
+You can also test the protection and fault-locating functions without a relay test set by using the built-in event playback function and events recorded in the field or simulated using electromagnetic transient programs.
+With the event playback function, you can trigger a playback test in multiple relays based on time for end-to-end testing of the SEL-T400L protection schemes and multi-ended fault locators.

 Apply the SEL-T400L to a variety of line and system configurations, including: